Plymouth School District Report Card

 o More than 100 of our faculty, staff, and coaches are certified in CPR and the use of automated external defibrillators (AEDs).

-o Our teachers belong to at least 51 community organizations.
+o Our faculty and staff belong to at least 48 community organizations.

-o Nearly half of our teachers are involved in at least one community organization.
+o Nearly half of our staff are involved in at least one community organization.

-o About two dozen teachers have leadership roles in community organizations.
+o About three dozen staff members have leadership roles in community organizations.

 o Parents, grandparents and other community members are encouraged to volunteer their time in Plymouth schools, either on an ongoing basis or for a one-time event.